Internet kill switch: Implementation issues

 The logistics of implementing an Internet kill switch in a multi-tenant data center can be very complex.

-There are several issues that may prevent a system to be established in the United States.
-The Telecommunications Act of 1996 deregulated the telecommunications market and allowed for the growth of data carrier services.
+There are several barriers that may prevent a system from being established in the United States.
+The Telecommunications Act of 1996 deregulated the telecommunications market and allowed growth of data carrier services.
 Since the Federal Communications Commission (FCC) does not require registration of a company as an Internet service provider (ISP), there are only estimates available based on publicly available data.
 The FCC estimated in April 2011 that there were over 7,800 ISPs operating in the United States.
 This makes implementation of a kill switch that much more difficult: each company would have to voluntarily comply.
 There is no law that gives the United States authority over an ISP without a court order.

-A court order is not necessarily the solution either.
-Even if an ISP is forced by court order, the attack may have already taken place and the prophylactic methods too late in implementing.
-There are thousands of ISPs and since they do not have to register, there is no known way of contacting them in time and forcing the ISP to comply.

-The regulations that the United States uses to regulate the information and data industry may have inadvertently made a true "Internet kill switch" impossible.
-The lack of regulation allowed for building of a patch-work system (ISPs, Internet backbone) that is extremely complex and not fully known.

-In the United States, there are strong citizen and business protection systems.
-There is redress of grievances allowed to the courts or administrative authority.
-There is also the need for a court order for the government to shut off services.
-In addition to these fairly large roadblocks, there are human rights groups such as the ACLU, Amnesty International, and others.
-All of these reasons make implementing the Internet kill switch difficult.